-There's are many places to advenutre to around Townsville, so many that it would take you a year to explore all the different places within 2 hours of Townsville.
-Just south of Townsville is Bowling Green Bay National Park which provide advenutrers like you and me an easily accessible playground where we are free to explore.
+There's are many places to adventure to around Townsville, so many that it would take you serveral years to explore all the different places within one hour of Townsville.
+Just south of Townsville is Bowling Green Bay National Park which provide adventurers like you and me an easily accessible playground where we are free to explore.

-Many of us have been to the Palm Creek Folk Festiable before but only a few ever venture off past the black rock to the rockslides.
+Many of us have been to the Palm Creek Folk Festival before but only a few ever venture off past the black rock to the rockslides.
 Palm Creek's best kept secret is the three points of interest within Bowling Green Bay National Park.
-For a visitor free of $2.50, Palm Creek Eco Park makes it easy to access the mountains behind the caravan park.
+For a visitor fee of $2.50, Palm Creek Eco Park makes it easy to access the mountains behind the caravan park.
 These include The Terraces, The Cascades and Hidden Falls.
 There are also a few less known features but are not anything that spectacular.
+This area offers a few decent places from Rock Climbing.

 Cape Cleveland Lighthouse was the first lighthouse to be built in Townsville back in 1879 and marks the northern point of the Cape, and the entrance to Cleveland Bay.
 It doesn't get much better than seating on a cliffs edge and overlooking the turquoise ocean, watching the sea turtles and enjoying the sunset over Townsville and Magnetic Island.
 Spend your time taking in the natural beauty that Cape Cleveland has to offer.
 Enjoy historical displays of the past and present residents.
 The journey out to Cape Cleveland has some spectacular views along the way.
 You can also book a scenic flight, cruise or ferry out to the cape.